xieyaoyue/tp/docs/UserGuide.md

 ### 3.14 Editing Spending: `edit`
 This command edits the existing records in the spending list.

+🛈 The system only supports three different currencies, including SGD, USD and CNY.

 Format:

 `edit INDEX [-c CATEGORY] [-d NEW DESCRIPTION] [-s CURRENCY NEW SPENDING]`

 Example of usage:

-`edit 3 -s SGD 4.0` → edits the amount in the first item in the spending list to SGD 4.0
+`edit 3 -s SGD 4.0` → edits the amount in the third item in the spending list to SGD 4.0

 Figure below shows an example for Edit Spending feature: <br>